About David Louis Klein

 And see some of the dresses .created by Mr. Feng here

 In December of 2019 I went with my wife to visit her family in Viet Nam.
 I then went to Hong Kong and met with MsEnvy and started the process for their company to create a line of qipao style dresses with my prints on silk.
 I've created nine dresses with this company with plans for a few more.
-These dresses in four sizes will be available soon!
+These dresses in four sizes are now available for sale.

 Please see this collection here